A lot can pile up over a year, or just a season. Here are five tips to help you tidy up, declutter and organize your finances this spring.

 If you’re still getting paper statements from financial institutions, why not change your preferences to “paperless” notifications?
 This includes credit cards, loans, brokerage accounts—even bills.
 Going paperless reduces the amount of physical clutter in your home, and it’s also more ecofriendly.
 When you receive statements digitally, you can more easily track your finances because your statements are all in one place.

 As for existing paper records, many institutions will allow you to upload important documents into a secure digital vault.
 Once you have a digital copy, you can generally shred the paper one.
 Records you should definitely keep (digitally if possible, but paper records if not) include the past seven years of tax documents and any documents related to still active loans.

 When was the last time you took a long look at your monthly finances?
 Just as going through your whole closet can help you decide what to toss or keep, taking inventory of your income and expenses can help you cut wasteful spending and make smarter financial decisions.

 With a clearer picture of your budget, you can more carefully track how much you are saving for near-term goals, such as buying a home, as well as long-term goals, such as retiring by a certain age.
-Consider using digital tools that allow you to set budget goals for each spending category and alert you when you have met your monthly goal or may be close to exceeding the amount.
+Consider using Morgan Stanley’s Spending + Budgeting Tool that allow you to set goals for each spending category and alert you when you have met your monthly goal or may be close to exceeding the amount.

 Some ease the burden of annual spring cleaning by scheduling deep cleaning days throughout the year.
 Similarly, tax planning may require your attention at multiple points throughout the year, not just during tax-filing season.
 Whether before or after Tax Day, it’s never too late to incorporate tax-efficient strategies into your financial plan.